openproblems-bio/neurips2021_multimodal_viash/src/match_modality/README.md

-# Task 3: Joint Embedding
+# Task 3: Match Modality

 Predicting which profiles from one modality resembles a profile from another.